 Accessing the field of a reference class is much slower than the other methods.

-, and this lookup has a performance penalty.
-We’ll see more about this below.
+this lookup has a performance penalty.
+We’ll see more about this

 Field setting speed